Mwi-haki/alx-system_engineering-devops/0x00-shell_basics/README.md

 first script is setting bash
-second script deletes all files in the current working directory that end with the character ~
+second script creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory